Trango Vergo Review

 Our Analysis and Test Results

 The Trango Vergo is an updated model of the old Trango Cinch, which is no longer in production, and performs in much the same way.
 It is fine-tuned, however, with a smaller design that is more compact, and also features much easier to interpret markings on the outside of the device to make sure you load the device correctly, clip in into the harness in the correct direction, and hold the device in the proper manner, which is critical for properly feeding slack.
-One of the nicest aspects of the Vergo is that it doesn't bend the rope around an entire cam like either the Petzl GriGri or Camp Matik, so there is far less friction inherent in the device when you are trying to feed out slack.
+One of the nicest aspects of the Vergo is that it doesn't bend the rope around an entire cam, so there is far less friction inherent in the device when you are trying to feed out slack.
 With less resistance, and the fact that you feed out slack to the side rather than straight up, the Vergo allows one to not only feed out larger amounts of slack quickly with fewer arm motions, but do so with less effort.

 Catch and Bite

 One drawback of the Vergo compared to the new versions of the GriGris is that it can only be used with ropes down to 8.9mm, which may seem really thin, but is not as thin as the 8.5mm Beal Opera, currently the thinnest single rope on the market.
-Also, the device needs to be clipped to the harness in a manner that seems backwards compared to the GriGri, with the brake hand on top and the climber end on the bottom, and is then rotated sideways for use while belaying.
+Also, the device needs to be clipped to the harness in a manner that seems backwards, with the brake hand on top and the climber end on the bottom, and is then rotated sideways for use while belaying.
 This orientation ensures maximum friction due to angles of pull when a climber falls, but if you clip it to your harness the wrong way (easy for those not acquainted with the device to do), there is less friction and skinny ropes may slip through without a firm grip on the brake hand.

 Lowering and Rappelling

 When a climber falls, the rope is pulled upward, locking the device.
 Since the direction of pull on the rope decides whether the device is locked or not, it can take a bit of effort to unlock it while still under tension.
 To do so, one slides the left hand down the rope to the device, and pulls forcefully back while continuing to hold the device with the right hand.
 This takes more force than simply pressing down the cam with the thumb on a GriGri, but the technique comes quickly once you know what to do.
-While traditional devices, like the Petzl Reverso, are still a bit smoother and easier to manage, this one is the easiest to feed slack of all the active assist devices we have tested.
+While traditional tube-style devices are still a bit smoother and easier to manage, this one is the easiest to feed slack of all the active assist devices we have tested.

 Weight and Bulk